thesakib2020/thesakib2020/README.md

 ###

 <p align="left">Dynamic Software Quality Assurance Engineer with a robust background in agile environments, specialized in delivering high-quality software solutions.
 With over 4 years of hands-on experience, I excel in various testing methodologies, including manual and automated testing.
-I bring a blend of technical skills and creative problem-solving to every project, aiming to enhance product reliability and user satisfaction.</p>
+I bring a blend of technical skills and creative problem-solving to every project, aiming to enhance product reliability and user satisfaction.

+Watch this intro video: </p>

 ###